sc0ttj/mdsh/README.md

 ## TODO

-- generate the `h2` headers a the top of each post automatically
+- generate the `h2` headers at the top of each post automatically

   - then we can insert `date`, `tags`, `author`, `category` etc below the title
   - do it in `create_page`, if `$1` is a post md file